 Despite the massive use of electronic and contactless payments, we all need cash from time to time.
 Using credit cards, mobile banking applications, and making money transfers online is simple, fast, and convenient.
 Nevertheless, cash is still a must in many cases, especially if you’re traveling to countries with no-so-developed financial systems or purchasing something from small local shops.
 That’s why today we’re talking about what cash withdrawal is and how it works.
 What is a cash withdrawal?
 To put it simply, a cash withdrawal is obtaining physical cash (banknotes) from a bank account.
 The funds from a currency bank

 The need to send money to another country might hit you anytime – both for your personal or business needs.
 Thus, knowing what to do in this situation is important, and Genome got you covered.

-In this article, we will describe the best ways to transfer money internationally, so that you can understand which way is the most beneficial for you.
+In this article, we will describe the best ways to transfer money internationally, so that you can understand which one is the most beneficial for you.

 International transfer companies

-If you or a person/business who you send the funds to don’t have a bank account, you can use international wire transfer services.
+If you or a person/business to whom you send the funds don’t have a bank account, you can use international wire transfer services.
 Companies that provide these have branches in some countries and allow you to send cash to another person or entity if they are located in the same place as one of the company’s branches.